History of Vietnam: Emergence of opposing sides

 The short-lived coalition government between the Viet Minh and nationalists in early 1946 in North Vietnam.

-On 2 September 1945, communist leader Ho Chi Minh proclaimed the Democratic Republic of Vietnam (DRV) in Hanoi and held the position of chairman (Chủ tịch).
-On the same day, Japan signed a treaty to officially surrender to the Allies, leading to the official end of World War II.
-The rule of the Viet Minh led by Hồ over all of Vietnam was ended 21 days later, however, by Franco-British military forces attacking them south of the 16th parallel.
-The French colonialists tried to regain power in Vietnam while the non-communist and communist forces of Vietnam were in internal conflicts.
-The northern part of Vietnam was initially occupied by the army of the Republic of China led by General Lu Han, but later France received China's consent to advance to the North, which pushed the Viet Minh's DRV government to make peace with the French colonialists and legalize their return.
-In fact, the British and Chinese military occupations in Indochina (including Vietnam) to disarm the Japanese and the return of the French to Indochina were recognized by the Allies.
-At the initial stage, no country recognized the DRV government of the Viet Minh.
+On 2 September 1945, Ho Chi Minh proclaimed the Democratic Republic of Vietnam (DRV) in Hanoi.
+On the same day, Japan signed an Instrument of Surrender to the Allies, leading to the official end of World War II.
+However, Franco-British military forces moved to occupy Vietnam south of the 16th parallel.
+The French wanted to re-establish control while communist and non-communist Vietnamese forces were locked in internal conflict.
+The northern half of Vietnam was occupied by the army of the Republic of China led by General Lu Han, but later France received China's consent to advance to the North, which forced the Viet Minh government to make peace with the French and allow their return.
+The British and Chinese military occupations to disarm the Japanese and allow the French to return to Indochina were recognized by the Allies.
+Until 1950, no country recognized the Viet Minh led DRV government.

-On 6 March 1946, in a preliminary agreement, the Viet Minh accepted that their state became a free one within the French Union while Cochinchina remained under French rule.
-However the French Union was only established on 27 October 1946 when France adopted new constitution.
+On 6 March 1946, a a preliminary agreement was signed with the Viet Minh to accept that the DRV would become a free state within the French Union while Cochinchina would remain under French rule.
+The French Union was formally established on 27 October 1946 when France adopted new constitution.
 The preliminary agreement stipulated that French troops would only stay in Vietnam for five years.
-The Viet Minh then demanded complete independence and unification of Vietnam within the French Union, but de Gaulle's French right-wing faction was rigid and only accepted Vietnam's high autonomy while arguing that the future of Cochinchina would be decided through a referendum with an undetermined date and method.
-The Viet Minh condemned France's establishment of an autonomous republic in Cochinchina even though this was a colony directly ruled by the French.
-The Viet Minh army also refused to come under French control, leading to sporadic clashes and the Viet Minh erecting barricades in Hanoi.
+The Viet Minh then demanded complete independence and unification of Vietnam within the French Union, but de Gaulle's right-wing faction only accepted Vietnam's nominal autonomy while arguing that the status of Cochinchina would be decided through a referendum.
+The Viet Minh coexisted with the French, and following the withdrawal of Chinese forces, collaborated with the French to eliminate rival Vietnamese anti-communist nationalists; an estimated 15,000 nationalists were massacred across northern Vietnam in the summer of 1946.
+Various Vietnamese factions condemned France's creation of an autonomous republic in Cochinchina.
+The Viet Minh army also refused to come under French authority, resulting in sporadic clashes and the construction of barricades in Hanoi.

 China supplied the communist Viet Minh with many of Soviet-built GAZ-51 trucks during the First Indochina War.